 Or a drive may fail the ‘tough’ way – total failure, sometimes accompanied by a regular clicking sound (known in the trade as the click of death), making it impossible to retrieve any data from the drive unless willing to spend hundreds of dollars to attempt retrieval.
 A drive that has been failing for some time is very likely to end up becoming a total failure eventually.

-We review how to test if a hard drive is failing below – if possible, always backup any important data beforehand – testing a drive works it hard and makes it hotter so if it is already failing, testing may finish it off completely…
+We review how to test if a hard drive is failing below – if possible, always backup any important data beforehand – testing works it hard and makes it hotter so if it is already failing, testing may finish it off completely…

 Check A Hard Drive Within Windows – If your computer will not load into Windows skip to Step 4.

 We will use the free program HD Tune – you can download it from here (second option down is the free HD Tune, not the commercial HD Tune Pro version).
 Install the program and run the HDtune.exe program.
-If you have more than 1 hard drive in your computer, check that the correct drive is listed at the top of the HD Tune Utility or select the correct one from the drop down menu.
+If you have more than 1 hard drive in your computer, check that the correct one is listed at the top of the HD Tune Utility or select the correct one from the drop down menu.

 Step 1 – Check The Health of the Drive.
 Click on the ‘Health’ tab – if you see no details skip to Step 2 (some drives do not provide information here).
 An example is shown below:

 The health status at the bottom should be OK and all items in the list should have a status of OK.
-If the Reallocated Sector Count is highlighted in yellow then the hard drive is likely failing.(Note: some drives may show a different item highlighted in yellow but with a status of OK – this may be due to the way the drive is recognized and is not always a problem).
+If the Reallocated Sector Count is highlighted in yellow then the drive is likely failing.(Note: some drives may show a different item highlighted in yellow but with a status of OK – this may be due to the way the drive is recognized and is not always a problem).

-Click the ‘Error Scan’ tab to scan the drive for bad sectors.
+Click the ‘Error Scan’ tab to scan for bad sectors.
 Ticking the ‘Quick Scan’ box will make the test run much quicker but is not as thorough as a full scan (so you may miss warning signs that your drive is failing).
 We recommend running a full scan by leaving the Quick Scan box unticked.

 Click Start to run the scan – a full scan may take an hour or more on a large drive.
 An example in progress is shown below: